Holy Sexuality v. Asana

 Holy Sexuality is a Christian ministry that lives out its faith by creating educational content about biblical teachings.
 After seeing much confusion in the ongoing societal debate surrounding sexuality and gender identity, Dr. Christopher Yuan founded Holy Sexuality to provide resources for any family to understand, embrace, and celebrate biblical sexuality.

-In the lawsuit, the attorneys explain how the denial and Asana’s published policy are both blatant examples of religious discrimination.
-Both are also illegal under California’s Unruh Civil Rights Act, which entitles all people in California “no matter what their … religion” to “full and equal” treatment from businesses.
+In the lawsuit, the attorneys explained how Asana’s initial denial and then-published policy were both blatant examples of religious discrimination.
+Both were also illegal under California’s Unruh Civil Rights Act, which entitles all people in California “no matter what their … religion” to “full and equal” treatment from businesses.

 “Our nation was founded on the principle of the free exercise of religion—a cornerstone of our democracy,” Dr. Yuan said.
 “Yet some corporations, emboldened by intersectional ideology and anti-Christian sentiment, choose to unlawfully discriminate based solely on religion.
-This must stop.
-California law protects all religions from discrimination.
-Equal treatment is the bedrock of our society.”
+We are grateful for this victory and hope it serves to remind other companies that California law protects all religions from discrimination.
+Equal treatment is the bedrock of our society.
+I rejoice with this outcome as it is a move in the right direction.
+And I hope other businesses will stop discriminating based on religion.”

-Southern District of California.
-Robert J. Reynolds is serving as co-counsel on behalf of Holy Sexuality.
+In light of the settlement agreement, ADF attorneys filed a stipulated dismissal of the case, Holy Sexuality v.
+Asana, Inc., Wednesday.
+ADF Allied Attorney Robert J. Reynolds is serving as co-counsel on behalf of Holy Sexuality.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.